After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 Janah, “Do we cut the generator power first, or do we let the generators kick in?
 Maybe that will reassure the administration and security that everything is okay at the buildings we’re interested in, Chan?”

-“Maybe a car, delivery truck, pulls up just before the power outage.
+“Suppose a car, delivery truck, pulls up just before the power outage.
 Lights go out, the truck hits the gate.
 Not an obvious attempt to break in, just an accident due to the sudden outage.”

 Janah, “You mean create a separate distraction from the distraction of the lights going out?”